FarmBot-Docs/farmbot-genesis/v1.6/manufacturing/packing/extrusion-and-leadscrew-kit.md

 ---
-title: "Extrusion and Leadscrew Packing"
+title: "Extrusion and Leadscrew Kit"
-slug: "extrusion-and-leadscrew-packing"
+slug: "extrusion-and-leadscrew-kit"
 description: "Instructions for packing Genesis and Genesis XL extrusion and leadscrew kits"
 ---